-Catalina Ramírez Vega, ES: Feeling like home in the public space: homeless people's experiences in the streets of San José, Costa Rica (co-author: Dr. Tomeu Vidal Miranda)
+Catalina Ramírez Vega, ES: Home building by homeless people at public spaces (co-author: Dr. Tomeu Vidal Miranda)

 Catalina Ramírez Vega is a PhD student at the University of Barcelona.
 She holds a Master's degree in Community Psychology from the University of Chile and Psychology from the University of Costa Rica.
 She has worked as a professor at the School of Psychology and the Graduate Program in Psychology at the University of Costa Rica and as the coordinator of the Master Program in Community Psychology, University of Costa Rica.